FEUP-LDTS-2021/ldts-project-assignment-g1004/docs/README.md

 - **Collect coins** - When the hero gets a coin, he collects it and the correspondent level score increases.
 - **Score** - Equivalent to the number of coins collected for a level.
 Each level's max score is 10 and a score accomplished is only kept for that level if the player passes it.
-- **Different monsters** - Monsters only exist on platforms and have 3 types, goblins, zombies and ghosts.
+- **Different monsters** - Monsters only exist on platforms and have 3 types: goblins, zombies and ghosts.
 Each type possesses a different way of moving and does distinct amounts of damage.

 ###### Different monsters: